katiestar99/ansible/docs/docsite/rst/scenario_guides/guide_aci.rst

 Running on the controller locally .................................
-As originally designed, Ansible modules are shipped to and run on the remote target(s), however the ACI modules (like most network-related modules) do not run on the network devices or controller (in this case the APIC), but they talk directly to the APIC's REST interface.
+As originally designed, Assible modules are shipped to and run on the remote target(s), however the ACI modules (like most network-related modules) do not run on the network devices or controller (in this case the APIC), but they talk directly to the APIC's REST interface.

-For this very reason, the modules need to run on the local Ansible controller (or are delegated to another system that *can* connect to the APIC).
+For this very reason, the modules need to run on the local Assible controller (or are delegated to another system that *can* connect to the APIC).

 Gathering facts
 ```````````````
-Because we run the modules on the Ansible controller gathering facts will not work.
+Because we run the modules on the Assible controller gathering facts will not work.
 That is why when using these ACI modules it is mandatory to disable facts gathering.
-You can do this globally in your ``ansible.cfg`` or by adding ``gather_facts: no`` to every play.
+You can do this globally in your ``assible.cfg`` or by adding ``gather_facts: no`` to every play.

 .. code-block:: yaml
    :emphasize-lines: 3